 • As I was ordering mine, I really was aiming to have the look of the macrame wrist strap and puffer crossbody strap, and both were sold out due to popularity.

-• Because the front and back of the bag are identical but have separate zippers, I sometimes have to check both in order to find my phone or wallet.
+• Because the front and back of the bag are identical but have separate zippers, I sometimes have to check both, in order to find my phone or wallet.

 First impressions

 My first impression of the Bottle Sacoche (Large) was, “Yeah, this is cool.”
 I felt like I had stepped up my daily carry vibe to a chic and urban theme.
 A Topologie double-strapped Bottle Sacoche is more interesting (in the silver-metallic and mint green colors I chose) than my current travel crossbody bags and belt bags, which I typically choose to blend in with lots of outfits and serve in multiple seasons.
-If I’m being honest, I usually get my belt bags in black, brown or gray.
+I usually get my belt bags in black, brown or gray.
 Am I boring?

 But with a Topologie sacoche and strap system, I’m anything but boring.
 My impression of my Sacoche plus the straps I picked were just what I had imagined before they were in my hands.
 And when I put my water bottle into the middle of the Bottle Sacoche, I was pleased to have a carry-all that wasn’t a backpack at all.
 It was my first-ever crossbody bag that fits a water bottle and looks modern and photo-ready for when I’m on a trip.